nightfury99/overTheWire-Bandit/README.md

 ![Screenshot 2021-03-01 at 6 37 25 AM](https://user-images.githubusercontent.com/32232422/109512619-1fda2480-7a59-11eb-944e-6e9ec3c025a2.png)

 ## Level 1
 Now we have to connect to the server with username: `bandit1`, but the password is stored on readme.
 Remember we already connect to bandit0 user before on level 0.
-So we can use `find` command to fine specific file name.
+So we can use `find` command to find specific file name.
 Then we can use `ls` to list out all files on current directory as you can see readme is on our current directory.

 ![Screenshot 2021-03-01 at 6 56 18 AM](https://user-images.githubusercontent.com/32232422/109514849-4e58ff00-7a5b-11eb-94e0-0338dd3d8a96.png)